-- Engineered timber A more stable option than solid timber, due to being cross-laminated, its moisture content is less critical.
-It can be laid directly over the underfloor heating as a 'floating floor' or nailed into battens or joists.
-Unless installed over a screeded slab, engineered boards of less than 20mm thickness should be supported and fixed to an additional decking material to lend suitable structural support unless specifically stated' - Parquet Also suitable for use with underfloor heating, these floor blocks should be continuously glued onto the screed or timber deck for good heat transfer.
+- Engineered timber Timber can be laid directly over the underfloor heating as a 'floating floor' or nailed into battens or joists.
+Unless installed over a screeded slab, engineered boards of less than 20mm thickness should be supported and fixed to an additional decking material to lend suitable structural support. - Parquet Also suitable for use with underfloor heating, these floor blocks should be continuously glued onto the screed or timber deck for good heat transfer.
 A floor temperature sensor should always be fitted. - Solid hardwood It is always best to use a kiln-dried timber with minimum moisture content, store it in a dry place before installation and fit a floor temperature sensor to reduce the chance of the timber overheating.

-Soft woods - Most soft woods can be used with wwUFH but it is not recommended for use with any high heat output systems as it can cause them to warp under temperature.
+Soft woods - Most soft woods can be used with UFH but it is not recommended for use with any high heat output systems as it can cause them to warp under temperature.
 A floor temperature sensor should always be fitted.